20-Feb-2017, 08:41 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in John's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within John, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-But this tendency to look after others even his parents if he senses they are feeling sad or upset may conflict with his equally important need to express the strong imagination at work within him.
-If too much maturity and discipline are expected of John too early, [...]
+He has an innately helpful and conscientious nature, and is therefore likely to be very eager to please others a lovely quality which will inevitably earn appreciation and love, but which may also be taken for granted or even abused by those who forget that he is not a [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in John's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-He has a thoughtful and reflective mind which may be masked by more extraverted qualities but which will sooner or later involve him in more idealistic concerns.
-John also has a profound sense of what is fair and right, and will not hesitate to make his views and feelings [...] [..]
-He may also show reluctance to do tasks which must be done alone, and may have difficulty in understanding a parent or sibling who is more introverted or unwilling to share time and energy with him as often as he might like.
-Try to communicate as honestly with him as possible, [...]
+John also has a profound sense of what is fair and right, and will not hesitate to make his views and feelings known if he senses injustice taking place around him.
+He might organise other children to challenge the class bully, or might protest to the teacher about some [...] [..]
+If he is an "only" child, it is important to ensure that he has plenty of contact with other children of his own age.
+He may also show reluctance to do tasks which must be done alone, and may have difficulty in understanding a parent or sibling who is more introverted or [...]
 Hidden traits [..]
-Because he needs the company of others so much, he may entirely disregard basic physical issues such as exhaustion or overstimulation.
-He may also allow others to invade his boundaries and take advantage of his good nature because he prefers any company to no company at [...]
+Yet he dislikes any feeling of animosity or alienation from the group, and fears offending others by withdrawing.
+John may need support in recognising the importance and value of his more introverted needs so that he can learn to know himself as well as enjoying the company [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future